m2c2-project/m2c2kit/README.md

 - [`@m2c2kit/assessment-symbol-search`](packages/assessment-symbol-search) - Symbol Search is a speeded continuous performance test of conjunctive feature search in which respondents identify matching symbol pairs as quickly and as accurately as they can.
 - [`@m2c2kit/assessment-color-shapes`](packages/assessment-color-shapes) - Color Shapes is a visual array change detection task, measuring intra-item feature binding, where participants determine if shapes change color across two sequential presentations of shape stimuli.
 - [`@m2c2kit/assessment-cli-starter`](packages/assessment-cli-starter) - The assessment that is created when the CLI scaffolds a new app.
 It is a simple implementation of a [Stroop](https://en.wikipedia.org/wiki/Stroop_effect) assessment.
-- [`@m2c2kit/sage-research`](packages/sage-research) - Utility functions for embedding m2c2kit assessments in iOS and Android apps developed by [Sage Bionetworks](https://sagebionetworks.org/).
-End users will not need to install this.
 - [`@m2c2kit/build-helpers`](packages/build-helpers) - Utility functions for building m2c2kit apps.
 End users will not need to install this explicitly.
 It is automatically installed by the CLI as a dependency.
 - [`@m2c2kit/schema-util`](packages/schema-util) - Utility tool to extract the schema used in m2c2kit assessment TypeScript source files.
 End users do not need this.